libapps/libapps-mirror/nassh/docs/FAQ.md

   See <http://man.openbsd.org/ssh_config> for more information about the ssh configuration syntax.
-Keep in mind that any directives that would require access outside of the NaCl sandbox will not function properly.
+Keep in mind that any directives that would require access outside of the sandbox will not function properly.
 This includes (but is not limited to) X11 forwarding,  syslog functionality, and anything that requires a domain socket.